Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 4. You will not use any unlawful content or perform any unlawful actions through or in association with Pixboost.
-Pixboost reserves the right, but does not have the obligation to monitor User Content and to block any User whos content or actions violate those Terms of Service.
+Pixboost reserves the right, but does not have the obligation to monitor User Content and to block any User whose content or actions violate those Terms of Service.

 5. If you decide to remove your User Account from our Service, some information may remain in the System for a certain period of time.
 We